CubedProgrammer/csloc/README.md

 ## Counts lines of code of certain file types in a directory in Linux
 Simply compiling the C files directly will do.

-Theoretically, version 1.8.2 and older work on windows.

 To install, simply copy the executable file to /usr/bin or /usr/local/bin on BSD, Linux, or OS X.

 On Windows, there is no predefined folder for storing executables, unless you count System32 and related.